mjweaver01/ducky.wtf/docs/FEATURES.md

 - User account management

 ### 📊 Dashboard & Monitoring
-- Real-time tunnel status
+- Real-time tunnel status (polls every 5 seconds)
-- Request count and byte transfer statistics
+- Request count and bytes-transferred statistics — synced to the database every 30 seconds while a tunnel is active, with a final flush on disconnect
-- Tunnel history
+- Tunnel history (all past connections with timestamps and stats)
 - Token management
 - User profile and settings

+> **Requires DB access on the tunnel server.** Tunnel records are written by the tunnel server itself.
+The server must have `DATABASE_HOST` / `DATABASE_URL` configured — if it runs without DB access, tunnels won't appear in the dashboard.

 ---